 This blog was started as part of the online course SPOETNIK on NEW (web 2.0) internet communication methods for librarians.
 I chose the name Laika Spoetnik as a pseudonym, Laika being the first earthling launched into orbit (with Spoetnik II) as kind of an pioneering experiment.
 One of the reasons I chose this name was I only saw the blog as an experiment, but now I seem yo be irreversibly(?) infected by the blogvirus.

 I will also write about other things that interest me, like science and medicine (especially my previous specialties), sports, food and patient-oriented matter.
-Since the last pregnancy I have Sheehan’s sydrome or postpartum hypopituitarism, and (therefore) secondary Addison’s Disease.
+For personal reasons I’m specifically interested in Sheehan’s syndrome or postpartum hypopituitarism, and Addison’s Disease.

-Needless to say, but views or opinions expressed on this page are those of the blogger Laika and do not necessarily reflect views of her employers, the Medical Library, DCC, AMC, her husband, daughters, cat, rabbit or hamster.
-The virtual Laika Spoetnik is solely responsible for its content.
+Views or opinions expressed on this page are those of the blogger Laika and do not reflect views of her employers.

 [...]
 About [...]